Receb91/uniturbulence-statistics/README.md

 # uniturbulence-statistics
-Statistical approach of studying the physical and statistical properties of uniturbulence
+Statistical approaches of studying the physical and statistical properties of uniturbulence